 “I think as a company if we have more people willing to take advantage of the partnership, it would be beneficial because it’s forward momentum for the company,” Greg said.
 “The benefit alone was worth it.
 It’s great to have the MBA title, but the true experience of it is where the benefits came from.”

-For more information on pursuing your degree at Johnson & Wales University College of Online Education, complete the “Request Info” form on this page or call 855-JWU-1881 or email [email protected].
+For more information on pursuing your degree at Johnson & Wales University, complete the “Request Info” form on this page or call 855-JWU-1881 or email [email protected].
 If you are interested in learning more about our corporate partnerships visit here.